Humanities Working Groups

 The Caribbean and Atlantic Studies Group fosters collaboration and communication between faculty and students at Texas A&M working within this field as well as to affect cohesion and collaboration amongst members.

-Convenors: Dr. Evan Haefeli; Dr. April Hatfield, History
+Convenors: Dr. Cynthia Bouton; Dr. April Hatfield, History

 Cognoscenti is an interdisciplinary forum for intellectual exchange on issues concerning mental functioning in humans and other species.
 Among the topics of interest are language and culture, figurative language processing, bilingualism, memory blocking, infant perception, reasoning, philosophy of mind, categorization, aesthetics, creative thought, and the mind-brain interface.